-- (a) Require each category I peace officer27 to complete a program of training for the detection and investigation of and response to cases of sexual abuse or sexual exploitation of children under the age of 18 years. - (b) Not certify any person as a category I peace officer unless the person has completed the program of training required pursuant to paragraph (a). - (c) Establish a program to provide the training required pursuant to paragraph (a). - (d) Adopt regulations necessary to carry out the provisions of this section.
+(a) Require each category I peace officer to complete a program of training for the detection and investigation of and response to cases of sexual abuse or sexual exploitation of children under the age of 18 years.

+Nev.
+Rev. Stat.
+Ann. § 432B.610(2) defines "category I peace officer" to include the following: